 Tuition Assistance is available to service members who are currently serving on active duty or in the Reserve or National Guard of any branch of the military.
 Service members may pursue education at accredited schools in their off-duty hours.

 - Award amount: Tuition assistance will cover up to $250 per semester hour or $166 per quarter hour of coursework at accredited institutions.
 The total award cannot exceed $4,500 per fiscal year.
-Tuition Assistance will pay for tuition but will not cover class fees, books, flight training, or retaking courses.
+Tuition Assistance will pay for tuition and some fees, but will not cover books, flight training, or retaking courses.

 - Eligibility: Enlisted service members must have enough time left in their service commitments to complete the courses for which they will be using Tuition Assistance.
 Officers may incur additional active duty service obligations if they choose to use Tuition Assistance that will run concurrently with their current commitments.
 If an officer does not fulfill his or her commitment, he or she must reimburse these funds.
 The same goes for all service members who fail their classes.